PHES-ODM/PHES-ODM-Mapper/README.md

 ```

 If this does not work (likely due to access issues to the private repository),
+and you have properly installed git with access to the private repository, you
-you can install the mapper using the installation instructions for development
+can install the mapper using the installation instructions for development
 below.

 ## Installation (For Development)